 Types of skin cancer

 Melanoma is the most well-known of the three and the most deadly.
-They typically appear in large irregular shapes, for example, they aren’t round but rather have an uneven border, with strange or uneven colouring.
-Melanoma is a highly aggressive and fast-advancing form of cancer, so if you notice any skin irregularities and spots that appear to look like this it’s imperative to have them checked right away.
+They typically appear in large irregular shapes.
+For example, the mole isn’t round but rather has an uneven border, with strange or uneven colouring.
+But there’s no playbook — melanomas can come in all shapes and sizes.
+Melanoma is a highly aggressive and fast-advancing form of cancer, so if you notice any skin irregularities and spots that appear to look different, or are irregularly shaped or coloured, it’s imperative to have them checked right away.

 Basal cell carcinoma (BCC)